Democrats elevate health care as virus-era campaign argument

 Joe Biden, the prospective Democratic nominee, is criticizing President Donald Trump for refusing to reopen “Obamacare” enrollment to allow more Americans to sign up for medical insurance during the crisis.
 Congressional candidates are slamming Republicans for not doing enough to protect access to health coverage.
 And on Capitol Hill, Democratic leaders are pushing for the next coronavirus response legislation.

-“It’s definitely amplified to people who thought that it was not the overarching issue,” said Betsy Londrigan Dirksen, the Democrat running against GOP Rep. Rodney Davis for an Illinois congressional seat.
+“It’s definitely amplified to people who thought that it was not the overarching issue,” said Betsy Dirksen Londrigan, the Democrat running against GOP Rep. Rodney Davis for an Illinois congressional seat.
 “Health care, and access to quality affordable care, is the No. 1 issue, and it will be on the ballot in November.”

 Democrats still hope to put Trump on defense on other issues, such as his handling of the economy and his overall leadership.
 But as hospitals struggle to cope with surging coronavirus cases, few issues may feel as tangible to voters as health care.